phargogh/prototype-python-i18n-gettext/README.md

   changed.
 When this line is present, `pybabel` will skip compilation unless forced.
 Ensure human review and remove the fuzzy tag. https://stackoverflow.com/a/12555922/299084
+* When a single msgstr is labeled `fuzzy`, that means the string has changed since the last PO generation.